SwathiSajith/Med_Website/README.md

 # Med_Website
-This is one of the sample creted as my First web paage .It is insired from one of the Medical related web page I came across.
+This is one of the sample created as my First web page .It is inspired from one of the Medical related web page I came across.